cakephp/docs/en/development/testing.rst

 .. note::

     EventManager is refreshed for each test method.
-Meaning, that when running multiple tests at once, you will loose your event listeners that were registered in config/bootstrap.php as the bootstrap is only executed once.
+Meaning, that when running multiple tests at once, you will lose your event listeners that were registered in config/bootstrap.php as the bootstrap is only executed once.

 .. _running-tests: